24-blog/ssw/README.md

 ⚠️COPYRIGHT<br>
-Textual commentary written by the repository owner is licensed under CC BY-NC-ND 4.0.
+All non-code text authored by the repository owner is licensed under CC BY-NC-ND 4.0.